Franz Aepinus: Career

-In 1764, he was appointed as a head of the cryptographic service of Russia, and held this position till 1797, during 33 years.

 Works

-His principal work, Tentamen Theoriae Electricitatis et Magnetismi (An Attempt at a Theory of Electricity and Magnetism), published at St. Petersburg in 1759, was the first systematic attempt to apply mathematical reasoning to these subjects.
+His principal work, Tentamen Theoriae Electricitatis et Magnetismi ("An Attempt at a Theory of Electricity and Magnetism"), published at St. Petersburg in 1759, was the first systematic attempt to apply mathematical reasoning to these subjects.
 He also published a treatise, in 1761, De Distributione Caloris per Tellurem (On the Distribution of Heat in the Earth), and he was the author of memoirs on different subjects in astronomy, mechanics, optics and pure mathematics, contained in the journals of the learned societies of St. Petersburg and Berlin.

 His discussion of the effects of parallax in the transit of a planet over the sun's disc excited great interest, having appeared (in 1764) between the dates of the two transits of Venus that took place in the 18th century.

 Electrical theories

+Aepinus was the first to show that a theory of action at a distance for electricity provides simple explanation for experimental findings now known as electrostatic induction, laying the foundations for electrostatics His theory resembled Newton's approach to gravity in that it relied on unexplained action at a distance; also like Newton Aepinus believed that the transmission of force required contact.
+These seeming contradictions reflect the modern scientific concept of approximate models of physical phenomena.